devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-02/happy.md

 Note: at each step, there could be max.
 2 simultaneous connection attempts in progress.

+## Testing tips

+The Linux lab machines at Mala Strana (`u-plX.ms.mff.cuni.cz`) are configured with both IPv4 and global IPv6 addresses.

 A firewall (e.g. `iptables` on Linux or PF on BSD) can be used to simulate the connection delays.
 Or, you can `LD_PRELOAD` library that wraps the `connect()` and delays the function return based on the `sockaddr` value (so that it selectively delay given address or address family).